Merkoba/Hue/configuration.md

 >Name used on system emails.

 "media_changed_crop_limit"
->How many items are stored in images_changed, tv_changed and radio_changed.
+>How many items are stored in images_changed and tv_changed.

 "email_change_limit"
 >How long a user must wait to perform another email verification.